hallta/viber/README.md

 flask --app main run --port 8080
 ```

 The server will start on `http://localhost:8080`.
-You can visit this URL in your web browser to see the "hello world" message.
+You can visit this URL in your web browser.

 Note: If you see a port conflict on the default port (5000), the command above explicitly uses port 8080 to avoid conflicts with macOS AirPlay Receiver service.

+## Authentication

+The application implements a basic authentication system:

+### Features
+- Login required for all pages
+- Session-based authentication
+- Automatic redirect to login page
+- "Remember where you came from" - redirects back to originally requested page after login

+### Usage
+1. Visit any page while not logged in
+2. You'll be redirected to the login page
+3. Enter any username and password (all credentials are accepted in this version)
+4. After login, you'll be redirected to your original destination
+5. Use the logout button in the navigation bar to end your session

 ## Testing